 Technology is not a substitute for face-to-face communication

 Johns Hopkins has what appeared to me, as a layperson, a modern electronic health records system; while he was in their care, my father's chart was updated every 10 minutes.
 It must have been hundreds of gigabytes large, but no amount of data or electronic messages can make up for human-to-human communication.
 In rare family meetings, we sat in one room with all members of his care teams to align treatment goals and discuss next steps.
 Doctors new to his team were able to exchange impressions and information face-to-face with seasoned coworkers armed with their knowledge of my father.
 When one questioned my father's ability to overcome a rare bacterial infection, others challenged his assumption, citing their first-hand witnessing of a uniquely resilient patient.

 The more personal the connection, the better the care

-As 2016 drew to a close, my father's doctors discussed what had for so long been the unthinkable: his prognosis wasn't going to change.
+As 2016 ended, my father's doctors discussed what had for so long been the unthinkable: his prognosis wasn't going to change.
 If we wanted to support my father, we needed to find a way to tell him that his path was not one to recovery, but one to acceptance.

 My devoted, determined, stubborn, strong, and incredible father was approaching the end of his remarkable life.
 And then, in those last days, I saw what true patient-centered care looked like.